coleifer/python-lsm-db/docs/quickstart.rst

 Below is a sample interactive console session designed to show some of the basic features and functionality of the ``lsm-db`` Python library.
 Also check out the :ref:`API documentation <api>`.

-To begin, instantiate a :py:class:`LSM` object, specifying a path to a database file.
+To begin, instantiate a :py:class:`lsm.LSM` object, specifying a path to a database file.

 .. code-block:: pycon